Application of a dispersive wave hydro-sediment-morphodynamic model in the Ria Formosa lagoon: Results and Discussion

 To validate the developed numerical finite element model of the western circulation cell, it has been decided to compare the tidal spectrum generated with the data collected while running simulations with the model to the spectra from TXPO in \cite{egbert_erofeeva_2002} and Carrasco \emph{et al.} in \cite{carrasco_etal_2018}.
 To this end, three points that correspond to three water level measuring stations St.1 (-7.8685, 36.9740), St.2 (-7.8705, 36.9661), and St.3 (-7.9178, 37.0025) have been selected for the analysis.
 Simulations for the analysis have been ran while disabling sediment transport and dispersive correction parts of the model, i.e. only the hydrodynamic part in the nonlinear shallow water equations has been used for the simulations.
 After running the simulations for 56 days, the water level data collected at the three measuring stations has been used to perform the analysis.
 The amplitudes of the tidal spectrum for 8 major constituents Q1, O1, P1, K1, N2, M2, S2, and K2 at these measuring stations are presented in Fig.\ref{Fig:S1}-\ref{Fig:S3}.
-The calculated amplitudes are compared to the spectra from TXPO in \cite{egbert_erofeeva_2002} and Carrasco \emph{et al.} in \cite{carrasco_etal_2018}.
-It is worth noting that \cite{carrasco_etal_2018} does not provide the tidal amplitude data for Q1, P1, and K2 constituents, thus the comparison omits these data points.
-Nonetheless, it is evident that the model has the capacity to accurately predict tidal waves in the lagoon.